 - Factory visits, including assessments, are suspended, but a risk assessment protocol is in place to allow for BWI to gradually return to on-site advisory factory visits.

-- Virtual advisory services are being delivered to 211 factories (653 virtual and 2 on-site advisory visits) with special consideration being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment as well as industrial relations and operational situation.
+- Virtual advisory services are being delivered to all BWI factories with special consideration being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment as well as industrial relations and operational situation.

 - A step-by-step OSH action plan for Better Work factories, to inform and protect workers, has been rolled out using the latest ILO and WHO advice.
 Factories are instituting temperature screening and social distancing, new handwashing regiments, and are providing masks to workers.

 - Virtual trainings have been delivered (in collaboration with government and other experts) on the following thematic areas: Occupational Safety and Health (Certified chemical officer, Certified OSH management system, Certified OSH expert), Labour Norm (Certified labour norm expert training, International Labour Standards), Management System (Root Cause Analysis, PDCA application, Document Control System), Gender and Inclusion (Anti-discrimination, Breastfeeding friendly workplace), Positive Wellbeing in the Workplace/Stress Management, Supervisory skills training with a focus on Leadership during crisis.
 More topics are currently being developed on Industrial relations, Management systems, OSH and Inclusion thematic areas.